-- Ph.D., Astronomy, University of Chicago, 1977
+- Ph.D., Astronomy and Astrophysics, University of Chicago, 1977

 Areas of Specialty

 I am a Professor in the Department of Astronomy at the University of Florida.
 I received my PhD in Astronomy and Astrophysics in 1977 from the University of Chicago flying on the Kuiper Airborne Observatory under the guidance of my advisor Al Harper.
-After a short time at MIT, I went to the University of Hawaii in Manoa as a staff astronomer on the NASA Infrared Telescope Facility, which took me frequently and happily to Mauna Kea.
+After a short time at MIT, I went to the University of Hawaii in Manoa as a staff astronomer on the NASA Infrared Telescope Facility, which took me frequently and happily to the amazing Mauna Kea.
 Thereafter, I moved to NASA Ames Research Center, then to NASA Marshall Space Flight Center.
 In 1995, after 12 years at NASA, I joined the faculty at the University of Florida, where I established the Astronomical Instrumentation Program.faculty